Concerns About Coronavirus (COVID-19)

 We ask that ALL patients who have experienced a fever of 99.8 or higher or patients who have known contact with someone who had a fever in the past two weeks to please call to reschedule their appointments or postpone receiving their allergy injections until symptoms have completely resolved for at least 14 days.
 Please do not come to the office if you feel sick!

 We ask that patients make every effort to limit the number of accompanying family members that join them at office visits or if presenting for shots.

 If you have any questions about whether or not you should come in for an upcoming appointment or receive allergy injections, please do not hesitate to call your OBA office.

-Our goal remains to continue to provide quality allergy care for our patients during an always problematic spring pollen season while minimizing risk of exposure to all that walk through our doors.
+Our goal remains to continue to provide quality allergy care for our patients while minimizing risk of exposure to all that walk through our doors.
 It is important that community based medical practices remain accessible to the general public for management of chronic diseases such as allergy and asthma so that their health needs can be met outside of emergency departments, where resources should be reserved for the critically ill.